Michael Shiffman, Ph.D., is a relational body therapist with offices in Encino and West Los Angeles.

 I received my Ph.D. from the UCLA department of sociology.
 My academic training includes conversation analysis, social movements, labor union history, gender studies, and social psychology.
 I wrote my doctoral dissertation on family trauma and posttraumatic stress among adult children of alcoholics.
 I have worked in program evaluation, health care research, grant writing and provided technical services to UCLA and several private computer companies.

 I have a substantial background working with anxiety, panic, traumatic stress, substance abuse and recovery, relapse prevention, and somatic oriented therapeutic practices.
 I teach meditation, neuroaffective regulation and somatic therapy.
+I see individuals and couples and run groups.

 I began meditating in 1994 under the guidance of Shinzen Young.
 I formed LA Dharma in 2000, hosted a meditation group, and coordinated 20 daylong retreats and two large conferences with teachers from the Spirit Rock Meditation Center and Insight Meditation Center.
 In 2002 I began teaching mindfulness meditation and since then I have taught beginning, intermediate and advanced meditation practices.
 I continue dhamma study with Rev. Hye Wol Sunim.